Make every purchase count with UROKO REWARDS! Learn More

 Instructions

 1. Heat a large pot over medium heat.
 Add the coconut oil, shallots, ginger, garlic, and chilies.
-Sauté for 2-3 minutes, stirring often.
+Sauté for 2 to 3 minutes, stirring often.

 2. Add the bell pepper, pumpkin and curry paste, stir, and cook for another 4 minutes.